froukje/datamapu/content/posts/2023/20230920_classification_metrics.md

 ![classification table](/images/20230920_classification_metrics/cats_dogs.gif "Example true and predicted values.")
 *Example true and predicted values converted to 0s and 1s.*

-From this table, we can see, when our model was correct and when not.
+From this table, we can see when our model was correct and when not.
 The confusion matrix is a way to illustrate these results more clearly.
 We can use the [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html) package to display the confusion matrix in Python.

 We can then display the confusion matrix as follows: